Talha-Siddiqui3/Android-Custom-AlertBox/README.md

 ```
 As of now xml doesn't support any customization, but I will add them soon.

-**NOTE: Make sure to use match parent because the view also uses a background overlay when displaying the alert box, so it needs full layout size for calculating the size of overlay and alertbox.**
+**Note: Make sure to use match parent because the view also uses a background overlay when displaying the alert box, so it needs full layout size for calculating the size of overlay and alertbox.**

 ## Initialization (Kotlin)